45 Comments

 Expand full comment

-angela's avatar
+lalalalalalala's avatar

 it’s just so incredibly improbable for these interviewers to truly agree with or enjoy every single thing the celebrities are saying. and it’s so necessary to state disagreements (whether it’s their own, or external societal/culture-wide discourses) in order to progress with the conversation. it adds so much nuance to whatever an artist may be arguing for if they have to actually defend their position after being presented with potential foils to their logic or methodology. like, of course these discussions are one-note and one-dimensional, there’s only ever one opinion being shared.